Ackee-Blockchain/trident/documentation/docs/start-fuzzing/writting-fuzz-test/instruction-data.md

 # Instruction Data

-While Trident automatically generates random instruction data in most cases, there are situations where manual configuration is necessary.
-For example, when an instruction expects a specific `Pubkey` as input, using completely random data would be ineffective.
+!!! info "Introduction to Data"

+    Apart from accounts, additional instruction parameters can be specified on the Instruction's inputs.

+    Most of the time, these parameters are primitive data types, such as `u8`, `u16`, `u32`, `u64`, `bool`, etc. In this case, guidance is probably not required, and we can leave the fuzzer to generate random values.
+On the other hand, if the instruction expects, for example, a `Pubkey` as input, the `Pubkey` needs to be resolved similarly to how accounts are resolved (as you probably don't want the pubkey to be completely random but rather derived from the fuzzer's account storage).

 ## Manual Data Setup

-The `FuzzAccounts` struct provides methods to obtain specific accounts and their public keys for instruction data.
+The `set_data` method lets you manually set the instruction data (if required).
 Here's an example:

 ```rust
 impl InstructionSetters for DepositObligationCollateralV2Instruction {